material-components/material-components-web/packages/mdc-switch/README.md

 ### Initially "On" Switch

-Add the 'mdc-switch--checked' class to the 'mdc-switch' element, and `checked` attribute to the `mdc-switch__native-control` element to toggle the switch to "on".
+Add the `mdc-switch--checked` class to the `mdc-switch` element, and the `checked` attribute to the `mdc-switch__native-control` element to toggle the switch to "on".
 This logic is handled by the `MDCSwitchFoundation.setChecked` method, but you'll want to avoid a FOUC by initially adding this class and attribute.

 ```html
 <div class="mdc-switch mdc-switch--checked">